gam6itko/docs/docs/en/container/scopes.md

 }
 ```

-Here, the `DebugMiddleware` can be instantiated only if the `http` scope exists in the scope hierarchy.
+In this example, `DebugMiddleware` can be instantiated only if the `http` scope exists in the scope hierarchy.
 Otherwise, an exception is thrown.